IUI in Long Island

 IUI is a fertility treatment that actually puts sperm inside of a woman’s uterus, in order to stimulate fertilization.
-With a main goal of increasing the number of sperm that reach the fallopian tubes, IUI allows the chance of fertilization to become more likely.
+With the main goal of increasing the number of sperm that reach the fallopian tubes, IUI allows the chance of fertilization to become more likely.
 The in-office procedure places the sperm inside the uterus with a small plastic catheter, which bypasses the cervix and vagina.
-IUI gives the sperm a head start, and it’s a minimally invasive and cost effective fertility treatment option.
+IUI gives the sperm a head start, and it’s a minimally invasive and cost-effective fertility treatment option.

-A large part of a successful IUI procedure involves a careful preparation process, involving a few different moving parts.
+A large part of IUI success involves a careful preparation process, involving a few different moving parts.
 First, the semen sample must be prepared, regardless of whether or not the semen comes directly from your partner or is provided by a sperm donor.
-The sperm should be washed in a special way that separates the high quality sperm from the low quality sperm, as semen that contains non-sperm elements, which can negatively affect a pregnancy outcome.
+The sperm should be washed in a special way that separates the high-quality sperm from the low-quality sperm, as semen that contains non-sperm elements, which can negatively affect a pregnancy outcome.
 Additionally, since IUI calls for the perfect timing, monitoring the time period before ovulation is crucial for a positive outcome.
 You can do so by using a urine ovulation predictor kit, an imaging procedure that allows your doctor to tell you when you are ovulating, or by getting injected with a medication that triggers your ovulation.

-Feel free to contact the Reproductive Specialists of New York by calling one of our four offices, or request an appointment online.
-We look forward to explaining the IUI procedure to you, and discussing next steps to make it happen.
+Feel free to contact the NYU Langone Reproductive Specialists of New York by calling one of our four offices, or request an appointment online.
+We look forward to explaining the IUI procedure to you and discussing the next steps to make it happen.